ximini82/relationstorage.js/README.md

 ```

-this should work on every browser
+This should work on every browser

 #  Search after an object